devopsjesus/dscpush/workshop.md

 1. Run WorkshopStep2.ps1 on your workstation.
    - Credential pop-up is to store the protected property values (i.e. secrets).
 The workshop only require a single credential, because the same one is used for both VMs.
 The credential being stored is for domain admin.
    - The second credential pop-up is to kick-off the Configuration Deployment.
 The same credential is used to keep it simple for both cases (local and domain admin).
+   - Sometimes Hyper-V will name the connected adapter "Ethernet 2" instead of "Ethernet" at times, so if you get a warning that looks like this - "WARNING: InterfaceAlias not found on target: 192.0.0.245.
+Skipping target..." - just rename the $AdapterAlias parameter and rerun the script.

 # What's going on?